Updated March 21, 2026 · By Jake Embers

 Can pellet grills get hot enough for proper searing?

-Most pellet grills max out around 450-500F, which works for many applications but can't match the 600F+ temperatures of gas or charcoal grills.
-Some newer models like the Camp Chef Woodwind with Sidekick or Traeger Ironwood with Super Smoke mode get hotter, but traditional pellet grills aren't ideal for aggressive searing.
+Most pellet grills max out around 450-500°F, which works for many applications but can't match the 600°F+ temperatures of gas or charcoal grills.
+Some newer models like the Camp Chef Woodwind with Sidekick or Traeger Ironwood get hotter, but traditional pellet grills aren't ideal for aggressive searing.
 I use my pellet grill for low and slow, then finish steaks on a cast iron pan or separate gas grill for better crusts.
+My grilled pizza from scratch recipe actually works great on pellet grills because it doesn't require extreme searing temperatures.